Tesla and Takeovers: Signs of a Secret Economic Boom

 November 25, 2019

-For this week’s update, I’ll begin by sharing with you what I’m watching and then we’ll hear from Hudson and Paul.
+For this week’s update, I’ll begin by sharing with you what I’m watching and then we’ll hear from Paul.
 Today I’ll cover three major topics.
 They are pertinent U.S. economic releases, my innovation story of the week and our Good News Roundup.
 Let’s begin.

 First, as this chart shows, the latest preliminary reading for the U.S. manufacturing gauge climbed to a seven month high in November.
 This gauge is important because it measures employment, new orders and overall output in the manufacturing sector.
 Its November reading of 52.2 exceeded all economists’ estimates.
 Any reading above 50 indicates improving conditions.